KurtisEberhardt/student-workbook/src/reflections/wk2/journalwk2.md

 3. Outside of writing everything to the console, what is a better way to debug your code?
     A better way of debugging your code would be adding a debugger; into your code right before what you're having issues with.
-This allows you to have greater control over your debugging process.
+This allows you to have greater control over your debugging process. day four:
+1. What are the benefits of making a plan before starting to just write the code?

+2. How do you find answers when you are stuck?

+3. From the entire article what are your biggest takeaways?